jklymak/Phy411/CourseProject.md

 ---
 layout: page
-title: Physics 411 Course Project
+title: Course Project
 ---

-The project will involve analyzing temperature data from the [[http://www.victoriaweather.ca][UVic School Weather Network]].
+The project will involve analyzing temperature data from the [UVic School Weather Network](http://www.victoriaweather.ca).
 Two types of data are to be considered:

 <contents>